Friesland College – CIV Water

 • promote quality and innovation in Technical and Vocational Education and Training throughout Europe;

 • develop collaboration, mutual co-operation and sharing of good practice;

 • to encourage co-operation in vocational learning at European level;

 • give VET institutes a platform of influence in EU policy.

 Experienced Project Office Manager

 Skilled in Intercultural Communication, European Integration, International Relations, English, and Proposal Writing.
 Strong program and project management professional graduated from Medical University.

 Communication & Project Officer

-Italian mother tongue, fluent in English, French, Spanish, and with a good knowledge of Portuguese, I have an extensive experience in designing communication strategies and implementing social media campaigns for EU institutions and major EU based organisations.
-I am also proficient in using content management systems, developing communication materials, and organising high-level events.
+Italian mother tongue, fluent in English, French, Spanish, and with a good knowledge of Portuguese, she has an extensive experience in designing communication strategies and implementing social media campaigns for EU institutions and major EU based organisations.
+She is also proficient in using content management systems, developing communication materials, and organising high-level events.